- Closed or Canceled Classes

 Auditing a Class

 Students who want to enroll in one or more courses for informational purposes may register as an auditor if space is available and auditing is permitted in the class.
-You pay the standard credit fees for the course, but the credits are not included in the computation of study load for full-time/part-time determination or for overload status or financial aid.
+You pay the standard credit fees for the course, but the credits are not included in the computation of study load for full-time/part-time determination or financial aid.
 If you want to audit a course for which you are already registered for credit, you must make the change by the end of the second full week of instruction and follow the add/drop process for changes to and from audit status in a course.
 Changing from credit to audit after this date requires the approval of the instructor of the course as well as your academic advisor.
 The deadline for late changes from credit to audit is the same as for student-initiated withdrawals.

 Mandatory Course Placement

 Make sure you've met writing, reading and math placement requirements and prerequisites or you will not be able to register for the following courses:

 - All DEVM and MATH courses

 - Other courses as specified by departments.
 See current placement information at www.uaf.edu/advising/placement/.